superkabuki/threefive_is_SCTE35/README.md

 ### `Using the library`

 * Let me show you how easy threefive is to use.

-* well start off reading SCTE-35 xml from a file
+* reading SCTE-35 xml from a file
 ```py3
 a@fu:~/threefive$ pypy3
 Python 3.9.16 (7.3.11+dfsg-2+deb12u3, Dec 30 2024, 22:36:23)